zchee/golang-wiki/PackageManagementTools.md

-This page contains a list of tools for managing Go packages and their dependencies.
+This page contains a list of tools for managing Go packages and their dependencies (vendoring).
 The tools are divided into categories based on their approach to version management.

 ## GO15VENDOREXPERIMENT